sandyMax974/bank_tech_test/README.md

 ```
 As a user
-I want to be able to withdraw money from my account
+I want to be able to withdraw money from my account  √

 As a user
-I want to be able to deposit money on my account
+I want to be able to deposit money on my account √

 As a user
-I want to be able to see the time and date for all transactions
+I want to be able to see the time and date for all transactions √

 As a user
-I want to be able to see statement for my account with date, amount, balance
+I want to be able to see statement for my account with date, amount, balance √

+As a user
+I want my account data to persist in my computer memory
 ```

 ## Modelling